MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ### -Name
 The Name parameter specifies the updated name for the policy.
 If the value contains spaces, enclose the value in quotation marks (").

+Valid policy names must:
+ - only include English letters, numbers, commas, periods, and spaces
+ - be between 1 and 256 characters in length
+ -
 If you don't want to update the name of the policy, don't use this parameter.

 ```yaml